Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

-- **Investigate New Self-Care Activities**: Explore additional self-care activities and engagement strategies based on ongoing team feedback to improve involvement and participation.
+- **Investigate New Self-Care Activities**: Based on team feedback, explore additional self-care activities and engagement strategies to further improve involvement and participation.
 - **Gather Feedback**: Continue to collect ongoing feedback from team members regarding the effectiveness of the new self-care activities to inform further adjustments and improvements.
 - **Monitor and Adjust**: Maintain regular assessments of participation levels and feedback to identify and focus on the most effective self-care strategies, enabling data-driven adjustments as necessary.